Automattic/vip-integrations-starter-kit/README.md

 📝 For convenience, this repository contains a special configuration file [vip-dev-env.yml](/.wpvip/vip-dev-env.yml), feel free to tweak it to your needs.
 For more in-depth guide to VIP Local Development Environments please refer to [our documentation site](https://docs.wpvip.com/vip-local-development-environment/create/).

+## Cloud-based development

+We leverage GitHub Codespaces.
+There are no set up steps.
+On the first start of the codespace it will take a few minutes to build.
+Once the build runs you'll have a working environment.
+You can use either Web-based editor or local VSCode.

 ## Submitting your plugin to WordPress VIP Integrations Center